-The global control valves market will top nearly US$ 11,998 million by 2027.
+The global control valves market size is expected to hit over US$ 11,998 million by 2027.
 As per refined forecast by Precedence Research, the market will continue exhibiting high growth through the course of the report’s assessment period 2021 to 2027.

 Control Valves Market Overview